 But going zero-waste beauty or low-waste is hard to achieve.
 Even as we identify the contributions of the industry and consumers, we must also point out the problems they encounter while trying to become waste-free.

 Recognizing these challenges promotes innovation and finding new ways to get around the problem.
 It also helps us identify when a makeup brand is claiming to be low-waste to stay on trend and when they are making an authentic promise to their consumers.

 With the list of zero-waste makeup brands above, you’re probably itching to empty your home of those plastic-packaged makeup items and replace them with more responsible options.
 But before you spend any money, make sure you do these five things first.

-Remember that the zero waste lifestyle also extends to how you spend money.
+Remember that the zero-waste lifestyle also extends to how you spend money.
 Again, avoid buying until you have to.
-If you have friends who wear makeup too, the chances are that they have makeup items they’ve never worn.
-You can reach out with a simple, “Hey, I need a new mascara, and I don’t want to buy one yet.
+If you have friends who wear makeup, too, the chances are that they have makeup items they’ve never worn.
+You can say, “Hey, I need a new mascara, and I don’t want to buy one yet.
 Do you have any you haven’t used?”